-ESAF SMALL FINANCE BANK is committed to the transformation of lives and communities in the following ways:
+ESAF SMALL FINANCE BANK is committed the transformation of lives and communities by:

 - 3.1.
-Addressing the social, environmental and economic needs of the poor and the marginalised sections of the society. - 3.2.
-An approach that integrates the solutions to the critical problems of the society into the strategies of the Bank to benefit the communities at large with a Triple Bottom Line impact. - 3.3.
+Addressing social, environmental and economic needs of the poor and the marginalized sections of the society - 3.2.
+An approach that integrate the solutions to the critical problems of the society into the strategies of the bank to benefit the communities at large with a Triple Bottom Line impact. - 3.3.
 Employee participation and networking with likeminded agencies in the projects for larger synergy and impact as an institution - 3.4.
-Aligning the Corporate Social Responsibility strategies with ESAF's vision for a just and fair society, fighting the partiality of prosperity.
+Aligning the corporate social responsibility strategies with the ESAF vision for a just and fair society, fighting the partiality of prosperity